christophercrouzet/gorilla/doc/installation.rst

 Installation
 ============

-Gorilla is written in the Python language and requires at least Python 2.6 or Python 3.3 to work correctly.
+Gorilla is written in the Python language and supports both Python 2 and Python 3 versions.

 The Easy Way